milindl/learning-websockets/README.md

 # Learning Websockets
 This repository was originally made to learn about websockets.
 There was no better way than *implementing a websocket server* from scratch(since the client sided part is almost trivial).
 So I've implemented a chat server.

-Apologies for grammatical errors and spelling errors, but I do not care.
+Apologies for grammatical and spelling errors.

 ### Requirements
 * python3